bigalex95/JobFit-AI/README.md

 | 🌐 **Web UI**                   | Streamlit frontend + FastAPI backend                |
 | 🐳 **Docker Ready**             | Containerized for easy deployment                   |

+### 🔤 AI Bullet Rewriter

+- Paste any bullet from your resume
+- Get an ATS-optimized, keyword-rich version
+- Powered by Gemini 2.5 Flash
+- Context-aware: uses job description and your resume

 ---

 ## 🛠️ Tech Stack